xunker/panasonic_typewriter_interface/README.md

 ## TODO

 ### Need
+* Use .h files properly; move code out of those
 * Get special/accented character conversion functioning
 * Convert special characters like tab ("\t") to spaces, to prevent typewriter from going crazy if no tabs have been set